 'We make these calls for change in solidarity with casual staff across the Higher Education sector and with casual workers elsewhere.'

-Lydia Medland, the University of Bristol UCU Branch Representative said: ‘this letter is a call for change and is an effort to illustrate the problems that hourly paid teachers and other casual staff experience.
+Lydia Medland, a member of the group said: ‘this letter is a call for change and is an effort to illustrate the problems that hourly paid teachers and other casual staff experience.
 It is signed by casual staff and those in support and solidarity with them.’

 ‘We will be collecting signatures and we will send the letter to the VC (Vice-Chancellor) in advance of the meeting that we hope to have with him.’